longla/thejoydigi/brand-deck.md

 #### 🌊 What Sets The Joy Digi Apart:

 - Growth-focused solutions – built to support clients' next stage
-- Tailored, not cookie-cutter – shaped by each client’s unique goals
+- Tailored, not cookie-cutter – shaped by each client's unique goals
 - Built with clarity and care – clean design, solid tech, and long-term value

 #### 🧠 Brand Personality: